-The normal study load for Full Time Master students is 4 courses (12 credit hours) per semester except thesis & Dissertation.
+The normal study load for Full Time Graduate students is 3-4 courses (9-12 credit hours) per regular semester except thesis & Dissertation.
 However, the study load of academically warned students may be reduced to 2 courses to enable the student to focus on only two subjects to increase his/her chances to raise the CGPA to 3.0 or more.

 b.
-Study load for Professional Diploma in Teaching
+Study load for Professional Postgraduate Diploma in Teaching c.
+Study load of Part-time Graduate students d.
+Study load for Doctorate students

-The normal study load for Full Time students, who are enrolled in the Professional Diploma in Teaching, is 6 courses (18 credit hours) per semester.
+The normal study load for Full Time students, who are enrolled in the Professional Postgraduate Diploma in Teaching, is 4-5 courses (12-15 credit hours) per regular semester.
 However, the study load of academically warned students may be reduced to 3 or 4 courses to enable the student to focus on only few subjects to increase his/her chances to raise the CGPA to 3.0 or more.